SAMtoBAM/pggb_starship_pipeline/README.md

 #cp gmes_linux_64_4/gm_key /home/USER/.gm_key

 ###we also need some ortholog datasets to feed into braker for training
-###this one is the least specific and takes all protein databases for fungi and concatenates them into a large dataset
+###this one is the least specific and takes all protein databases for fungi and concatenates them into a large dataset (AFTER SOME BENCHMARKING DONE LATER, FOR THIS DATA, THE EUROTIALES BUSCO DB WOULD PROBABLY HAVE BEEN BETTER, so I recomment doing that instead)
 #wget https://v100.orthodb.org/download/odb10_fungi_fasta.tar.gz
 #tar -zxf odb10_fungi_fasta.tar.gz
 #mv fungi fungi_odb10